vuejs-translations/docs-fr/src/api/built-in-special-attributes.md

   When the `is` attribute is used on a native HTML element, it will be interpreted as a [Customized built-in element](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-customized-builtin-example), which is a native web platform feature.

-  There is, however, a use case where you may need Vue to replace a native element with a Vue component, as explained in [DOM Template Parsing Caveats](/guide/essentials/component-basics.html#dom-template-parsing-caveats).
+  There is, however, a use case where you may need Vue to replace a native element with a Vue component, as explained in [Mises en garde concernant l'analyse du template DOM](/guide/essentials/component-basics.html#dom-template-parsing-caveats).
 You can prefix the value of the `is` attribute with `vue:` so that Vue will render the element as a Vue component instead:

   ```vue-html
   <table>